 Car accidents are one of the most common causes of serious and fatal injury in the Greater St. Louis area.
 When you sustain a serious injury in a car accident, insurance companies often work quickly to offer a settlement.
 If you accept a settlement, you waive your right to seek compensation through legal action.
 Unfortunately, the settlements offered by insurance companies are typically insubstantial – even when they initially look great.
 Before you accept an offer from an insurance company, call Brown & Brown for a free case review and let one of our car accident lawyers help you determine what your case is really worth.
-Dial 314-333-3333 today to reach our St. Louis, MO office, or if you are in Illinois, call 618-888-8888 for our Illinois, IL office.
+Dial 314-333-3333 today to reach our St. Louis, MO office, or if you are in Illinois, call 618-888-8888 to contact attorney Dan Brown today.

 An Insurance Adjustor Has Asked to Meet with Me.
 What Should I Say?